osohq/oso/docs/more/design-principles.rst

     Want to see how this policy works?
 Check out the :doc:`guide for writing policies </getting-started/policies/index>`.

-The ``oso.is_allowed`` call can be made anywhere.
-So even if we have developer APIs and multiple different backend server calls -- which all require checking the user's permissions for viewing an expense -- the actual logic is all in one place.

-By taking this approach, the logic becomes more maintainable.
-For example, we can extract out common patterns into reusable code.
-We can write a rule :polar:`submitted(user, expense) if user.email = expense.submitted_by`, which we then use in multiple places.
-If we wanted to change this logic by instead looking up the user ID, we only need to change this one line.

-Similarly, creating or modifying permissions means making changes to just the policy file, and having them applied throughout the application.
-Meaning we are less likely to either break a workflow by forgetting to update permissions somewhere, and less likely to introduce a security hole.

-For example, we ensure that if you can see an expense in the UI (the ``show`` method), then you can download it as JSON.
-Any modifications to the ``allow`` rule for reading an expense will be consistent across the two of them.

-If we need to extend the permissions to make ``download`` stricter,  we just add a rule that inherits from ``read`` and adds more conditions:
-:polar:`allow(user, "download", expense) if allow(user, "read", expense) and user.has_mfa_enabled()`;

-However, with authorization there can never be a completely clean separation of concerns.
-What a user can or cannot do in an application often relies on underlying business logic: who is the user? what is their relation to the data?

-In our previous example, we allowed managers to approve their employees' expenses.
-The manager-employee relation might be an integral part of our application, and the ``employees()`` method was implemented in the application using an SQL join under the surface.
-In our system, we expect that we can handle employees coming and going, and moving between different managers.
-If we attempted to move the authorization decision away from this data, we would be creating a whole host of new problems for ourselves, in trying to figure out the best way to synchronize the data between our two systems.

-Instead, we leave the data where it is, and write authorization logic that can call into the application.
+In this example, we've factored out the authorization logic into an oso policy file, and inserted calls to ``oso.is_allowed`` in its place.
+All of the actual logic now resides in oso, which means that changing permissions, auditing, etc. can all happen in one place.

+The key thing we did *not* do, however, was to separate the authorization logic from the objects it is *about*.
+Because oso operates as a library embedded within your application, it has direct access to application data, objects, and methods.
+For instance, in the last line of the policy above, the term :polar:`expense.submitted_by` means just what you'd think: it looks up the ``submitted_by`` attribute on the ``expense`` object, and returns the value of that field.
+But the ``expense`` object is passed directly into oso from your application; it "lives" in the application.
+If that attribute happened to name a method instead of a field, it would be called (with no arguments) *within your application's runtime context*, and the result passed back to oso.
+Thus, oso can use your application's native objects to make its authorization decisions, while at the same time keeping authorization logic separate from application logic.

 Right tool for the job
 ----------------------

 If you ask someone to describe the permissions a user should have in a system using natural language, you will generally find they have no problem doing so.
-What often happens, however, is the authorization system used makes it hard to take an intuitive concept and implement it.
+What often happens, however, is that authorization systems make it hard to take an intuitive concept and implement it as a concrete security policy.

-oso policies are written using a declarative language, designed specifically for expressing authorization logic in applications.
-This means that you write what you want the outcome to be, and oso worries about things like the order in which to run operations, and how to achieve the desired end goal.
+oso policies are written using a declarative language designed specifically for expressing authorization logic in applications.
+This means that you write permissions as simple logical statements, and oso performs the necessary inferences to go from what you have (application objects and information about the request you're trying to authorize) to a yes/no authorization decision.
+Rule ordering, access to application objects, and other such ancillary tasks are handled transparently by the system.

-Let's take a slightly more complex example continuing from above.
-Suppose we now have two different user types who can approve expenses.
-With oso, that might look like:
+Let's illustrate this by continuing our example from above.
+Suppose that we now have two different user types who can approve expenses: direct managers, and project managers.
+With oso, that might look like this:

 .. container:: left-col